adobe-fonts/tombo-sp/README.md

 ## Getting Involved

-Send suggestions for changes to the Tombo SP project maintainer, [Dr. Ken Lunde](mailto:lunde@adobe.com?subject=[GitHub]%20Tombo%20SP), for consideration.
+For any suggestions for changes, please [create a new issue](https://github.com/adobe-fonts/tombo-sp/issues) for consideration.